braedynl/CSE231-020-SS20/README.md

 Want to become a TA/ULA for a CSE course?
 You can apply [here](https://www.cse.msu.edu/Resources/EmploymentStudents.php).
 Undergraduate students wanting to become a ULA for CSE231 must complete CSE232 - Introduction to Programming II (or an equivalent) to be recruited.

 How do people usually perform in this course?
 If you've ever wondered, you can look at past performance statistics [here](https://msugrades.com/course/CSE/231/RICHARD_J_ENBODY).

-In this repository is a PDF of a book called "Cracking the Coding Interview".
-If you're looking to be a software engineer (or similar) in the future, this book is a good read before heading into a technical interview.
-I'm pretty sure me hosting it here is illegal, but for some reason you can find it online with just a single Google-search??
-If anyone comes after me for this I would be surprised.